SunilSyal/Alexa-Video-Tutorials/1 - Hello World/README.md

 # Alexa-Hello-World - 2 Way Sample App

-A very simple step by step, XXXX minutes demo (see video at the end of read me) of developing very simple skill of 2 way communication.
+A very simple step by step, XXXX minutes demo (see video at the end of read me) of developing very simple skill of 2 way communication with Alexa.

 This simple app will help you understand
 - How to create skill in developer.amazon.com